THE BLUES BROTHERS

 *

-The Blues Brothers = movie trailer
+The Blue Brothers = movie-trailer

 https://www.youtube.com/watch?v=2HCR4c1zPyk

-The Blues Brothers = movie soundtrack
+The Blue Brothers = movie soundtrack

 https://www.youtube.com/watch?v=o5xexv-dMrM&list=PL4sfVCWR8nGJ0iZTaheuqSoZ2JC16JEBp